Smccoy721/Equipment_TM-s/README.md

 This repository stores and serves PDF manuals via GitHub Pages.
 QR codes are generated for each manual for field access.

-Maintained by SSG McCoys Motor Pool, 1128th FSC
+Maintained by SSG McCoys Motor Pool.